 There were 57 online responses and 10 letter and email responses to the consultation.
 Responses were received from individuals and community organisations such as Merched y Wawr and others.
-Substantial feedback from the majority of stakeholders associated with both schools indicated:

 Of the 57 online respondents, 52 (91%) disagreed with the proposal, while 5 (9%) agreed with the proposal.
 Of the 52 who said they disagreed with the proposal, 48 of these were associated with Ysgol Talwrn.